mnot/I-D/best/draft.md

 --+--------+--------+---------
 ~~~

-Binary Structured Headers can represent Strings up to 1024 characters in length; fields containing longer values will need to be serialised as Textual Field Values {{TFV}}.
+Binary Structured Headers can represent Strings up to 1024 characters in length; fields containing longer values will need to be serialised as Textual Field Values ({{TFV}}).

 TODO: Huffman coding?